FAQ

 Please, click on the question to expand the view that contains the answer.
 Click again to collapse it.

-Nearly all of our currently available tomato varieties are indeterminate except for the following nine items:
+Nearly all of our currently available tomato varieties are indeterminate except for the following ten items:

-Determinate: Martino's Roma, Micro Tom, Orange Hat, Principe Borghese, and Purple Reign.
+Determinate: Gourmandise Yellow; Martino's Roma; Micro Tom; Orange Hat; Principe Borghese; and Purple Reign

 Please see our Tomatoes 101 blog post for more information about determinate/indeterminate varieties.

 Choose our $8.00 priority shipping for faster, trackable delivery.
-Baker Creek Heirloom Seed Company priority shipping and handling includes ASAP order fulfillment and USPS Priority Mail shipping.
-For priority shipping and handling, expect to receive your order within 5 to 7 business days.
+Baker Creek Heirloom Seed Company priority shipping and handling includes ASAP order fulfillment and UPS Ground shipping.
+For priority shipping and handling, expect to receive your order within 5 to 11 business days barring any courier or weather challenges.

-Free shipping utilizes USPS flat rate with tracking on a best effort basis.
-For free shipping, expect to receive your order within 8 to 10 business days.
+Free shipping utilizes USPS flat rate without tracking availability.
+For free shipping, expect to receive your order within 10 to 18 business days.

 All items will ship at the time of order unless they are noted as a "pre-order" item.
 Seed packets will never be listed as pre-order items.